Application processes are different for coursework and research degrees. Please choose from the categories on the right.

 Selected applicants are required to undertake a short interview with a panel.
 Applicants are assessed in the areas of communication skills, interpersonal skills, interest in pharmacy, and commitment to pharmacy as a career.

 Entry is competitive with previous intakes requiring a GPA of credit average or above.
 GPA cut-offs are subject to change from year to year.

 Eligibility for admission does not guarantee offer of a place.

 Applicants must have completed the following subjects at a tertiary level within the last ten years and must provide relevant subject outlines with their application:

 Prerequisites may be completed as bridging and short courses or non-award units at a recognised tertiary institution if you did not complete them as part of your undergraduate degree.

-You must provide a copy of the subject or unit descriptions from the university handbook (or equivalent) of the university where you completed the subjects for prerequisite checking.
-If you are unsure whether your previous study meets prerequisite requirements, you can submit your subject outlines for pre-assessment to firstname.lastname@example.org
+For prerequisite checking, you must provide a copy of the subject or unit descriptions from the university handbook (or equivalent) of the university where you completed the subjects.
+If you are unsure whether your previous study meets prerequisite requirements, you can submit your subject outlines for pre-assessment to email@example.com.

 As a guide, the following areas will be considered when assessing whether or not a subject meets this prerequisite:

 - basic concepts of pharmacology (including principles of drug action, drug-receptor interactions)